-Prerequisite: MTH171 completed with a grade of
+Prerequisite: MTH171 completed with

-C or higher
+a grade of C or higher

-This course provides students with the opportunity to broaden and deepen their understanding of Euclidean geometry usually encountered in a high school geometry course.
+Schedule: 3 hours weekly [Lecture (3)] This course provides students with the opportunity to broaden and deepen their understanding of Euclidean geometry usually encountered in a high school geometry course.
 The course extends the geometric experience to non-Euclidean topics and serves to unify the study of geometry as the result of a system of axioms.

-MTH595A-F FREE INQUIRY
+MTH595A-F FRFF INQUIRY